k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/05_HTTP_interface.md

-### Example of Calling a WS Using a HTTP Interface in a Broadway Flow
+### Example of Calling a WS via HTTP Interface in a Broadway Flow

 ![image](images/03_http_3.PNG)